janwilmake/basedpeople/README.md

 SPEC:

 - A good task to get historical data (longer period) for a person that is sufficiently reliable.
-Maybe a single task is enough
+Maybe, a single task is enough.
 - A daily cronjob that queues 1/7th of people in the batch API for the last 7 days
-- Storage: unique Durable object
+- Storage: Unique Durable object
-  - Tasks table
+  - Tasks table with raw prompts/results.
-  - Appearances table
+  - Appearances table (see `people.ts`)
-  - Users table with `followers: {name:string,notify:"weekly"|"instant"}[]`
+  - Users table with `{ ...x_profile, actions_today:integer, is_premium, follows: {name:string,notify:"weekly"|"instant"}[] }`
 - `index.html`:
   - Sell the UVP
   - Login/logout with X account
-  - List all available people with easy way to view all appearances, and toggle follow
+  - List all available people with link to go to `/{name-slug}.html`, and toggle follow button
+  - At the end, nudge to message me to request adding a person https://x.com/janwilmake
   - Link to go to feed
+  - Pricing
 - `list.html`
   - KV: `/{name-slug}.html` and `/{name-slug}.md`
   - `/feed.html` shows all appearances for the logged in user's followed, reverse chronologically